Books similar to The Dutch House

 3. Postmodernism: A Very Short Introduction by Christopher Butler

-The Dutch House is set in the post war era, when Postmodernism resulted from disillusionment brought on by the evils many people experienced during the way.
+Postmodernism resulted from disillusionment brought on by the evils many people experienced during the world wars, which is when Ng sets this novel.

 When reading The Dutch House, it’s helpful to understand something about Postmodernism and the Gothic to understand why the book is written the way it is and why the characters react the way they do.
 Patchett sets up the reader for a Gothic tale before switching gears.